 - The patient is likely to cause harm to self or others;

-- The patient is not solely diagnosed with one of the following mental disorders: anti-social personality disorder; mental retardation; organic personality syndrome; or an organic mental disorder.
+- The patient is not solely diagnosed with one of the following mental disorders: anti-social personality disorder; mental retardation; organic personality syndrome; alcohol or chemical substance abuse, or an organic mental disorder.

 NOTE: All four of the above described conditions must be applicable to the patient in order for the patient to meet the legal definition of a person subject to involuntary commitment because of mental illness.